-Wayne Lau, Vice Chair, has been a resident in Seattle since 1956, having attended public schools here and is a graduate of Rainier Beach High School.
+Wayne Lau, Treasurer, has been a resident in Seattle since 1956, having attended public schools here and is a graduate of Rainier Beach High School.
 He has a 35 year career in commercial real estate lending and small business lending.
 In 1990, he was a founding executive of a local community commercial bank which had a strong niche and market focus on immigrant entrepreneurs and real estate investors.
 In 2012, he accepted a position as executive director of the Rainier Valley Community Development Fund.
 This organization is involved in deployment of mitigation grant funds during construction of the Sound Transit light rail in SE Seattle.

 Casey Huang is the Associate Principal at Mithun with 22 years of architectural experience.
 Through her design work as an architect, she strives to make a meaningful difference in the community.
 She was the designer for many outstanding projects including several award winning projects—Marina Building at Shilshole Bay Marina in Ballard, REI Flagship Store in downtown Seattle, and Thea’s Landing in Tacoma.
 Born and raised in Beijing, China, Ms. Huang received her bachelor’s degree in architecture from the Tsinghua University in Beijing and her master’s degree in architecture from the University of Nebraska.
 She is also a graduate of the Design Firm Leadership and Management Certificate Program from the University of Washington.
 As a first generation immigrant, she has been actively involved in the Asian community.